guillaume-humbert/python3-sqlalchemy/doc/_sources/core/connections.txt

 connection is retrieved from the connection pool at the point at which :class:`.Connection` is created.

 The returned result is an instance of :class:`.ResultProxy`, which references a DBAPI cursor and provides a largely compatible interface with that of the DBAPI cursor.
 The DBAPI cursor will be closed by the :class:`.ResultProxy` when all of its result rows (if any) are exhausted.
 A :class:`.ResultProxy` that returns no rows, such as that of an UPDATE statement (without any returned rows), releases cursor resources immediately upon construction.

-When the :meth:`~.Connection.close` method is called, the referenced DBAPI connection is returned to the connection pool.
+When the :meth:`~.Connection.close` method is called, the referenced DBAPI connection is :term:`released` to the connection pool.
 From the perspective of the database itself, nothing is actually "closed", assuming pooling is in use.
 The pooling mechanism issues a ``rollback()`` call on the DBAPI connection so that any transactional state or locks are removed, and